The Static Speaks My Name: Plot

 The player assumes the role of Jacob Ernholtz, a man who the game informs the player has committed suicide by hanging at the age of 31, through entering an amorphous blob in a dark void.
 Ernholtz, now inhabited by the player in his last day alive, awakes in his dimly-lit apartment, which has its doors and windows boarded up, and performs a series of menial tasks, including using the restroom, eating breakfast, and chatting with friends on the internet.
 Exploring the apartment reveals that Ernholtz has developed an obsession with a painting of two palm trees and its painter, Jason Malone.
 Ernholtz uses a hidden doorway behind a bookcase to find Malone in a cage, and the player is given the option to either unlock the cage or electrocute Malone.
 The player is finally tasked to go to a small closet and commit suicide by hanging.
-The perspective then shifts back to the black space with multiple grey blobs, each with another person's name and method of suicide.
+The perspective then shifts back to the black space with multiple grey blobs, each with another person's name, age, and method of suicide.